Juan-landroguez/Bootcamp_finalP/README.md

 ## Approach and Methodology

-To build the recommendation system, I utilized a clustering algorithm to group similar movies together based on a wide range of factors, including genre, runtime, and ratings.
+To build the recommendation system, I used a clustering algorithm to group similar movies together based on a wide range of factors, including genre, runtime, and ratings.
 Once movies have been clustered, users can input their individual ratings for a variety of films, which the system then uses to make personalized movie recommendations based on the user's preferences.

 ## Data Sources